3 Ways to Publish Your Book

-What is the best method for you?
+What is the best book publishing method for you?

 3 Ways to Publish Your Book

 Once you’ve made the exciting decision to write a book and share a part of your story with the world, you will face a new set of options.
-Whether you are looking to share your life story, write that business book, or fulfill that lifelong dream of inspiring a new generation of entrepreneurs, the debut of your book can be introduced to the world by a few different paths
+Whether you are looking to share your life story, write that business book, or fulfill that lifelong dream of inspiring a new generation of entrepreneurs, the publishing of your book can be introduced to the world by a few different paths